patriksvensson/fantasma/README.md

 ---

-Fantasma is a minimalistic, in-memory (for now) job scheduler library for ASP.NET Core, with a MediatR-like API.
+Fantasma is a minimalistic, opinionated job scheduler library for ASP.NET Core, with a MediatR-like API.

 - [x] Job queuing
 - [x] Delayed jobs
 - [x] Recurring jobs
 - [x] In-memory storage
-- [ ] Health check
+- [ ] Health checks
-- [ ] SQL storage
+- [X] SQL storage
-- [ ] SQLite storage
+- [X] SQLite storage
 - [ ] API endpoint
+- [X] Clustering

+## Disclaimer

+> [!CAUTION]
+> Read this before using Fantasma.

+* **Fantasma is not yet suitable for production.**
+* Time sensitive jobs are not supported.
+  For example, when using the SQL backend, cluster nodes sometimes need to elect a new leader (if the current leader drops off), and this can take up to a minute.
+During that time no jobs are processed.
+  This is by design and not something that will change.

 ## Usage